The Chargeback: Using Your Credit Card to Get a Refund

 Fair Credit Billing Act

 Under the Fair Credit Billing Act you can dispute credit card charges for goods and services you never received and, under certain circumstances, for unsatisfactory goods or services that you did receive.
 This right is time-limited.
 The creditor must receive a letter from you within 60 days after the bill containing the charge is mailed to you.
+Many creditors allow you to file the dispute online or via phone too.
 The creditor has two billing cycles or 90 days, whichever is less, to investigate your claim.
 You do not have to pay the disputed portion of the bill while the creditor is researching the claim, but you still must pay any undisputed part.

 The Fair Credit Billing Act only applies to credit cards, not debit cards.
 However Visa and MasterCard offer the same chargeback service for debit cards transactions where you choose the “credit” option (as opposed to the “debit” option).
 Still, even though you can request a chargeback on some debit card transactions, there is an important difference between debit cards and credit cards.
 With a credit card you do not have to make the payment while the company is researching the charge.
 With a debit card the money is taken out of your checking account right away, and you have to wait to get your money back.